CorentinAube/NanoViZer/README.md

 To change the analysis thresholds, modify the value of the threshold, which is set to 10 by default.

 **Download chart**
-To download the images, click on 'Save chart'.
+To download the charts, click on 'Save chart'.
-To download the images with a white background, first click on the 'Light theme' tab, and then click on 'Save chart'.
+To download the charts with a white background, first click on the 'Light theme' tab, and then click on 'Save chart'.
-To download the images whitout background color, deselect 'Include background' option.
+To download the charts whitout background color, deselect 'Include background' option.
+For each chart, a svg and png file are downloading.

 **Raw data**
 The raw data generate by NanoViZer are save in the result folder.